ahmee20/Voice-Agent/README.md

 - Phone number to call: +1 (430) 599 8472
 - Webhook endpoint: https://voice-agent-production-a8a4.up.railway.app/webhook

-The backend exposes the Vapi tool webhook at `/webhook`, which receives tool-call payloads from the voice assistant, processes the requested patient action, and returns the structured Vapi-compatible response object.
+The backend exposes the Vapi tool webhook at `/webhook`, which receives tool-call payloads from the voice assistant, processes the requested patient action, and returns the structured Vapi-compatible response object (it would not show anything on web, it is just forr the refernce)

 ---